-We saw an early July 4th injury at St. Louis Children’s Hospital last week—a 10 year old boy lost four fingers while setting off fireworks.
+A few years ago, we saw an early July 4th injury at St. Louis Children’s Hospital—a 10 year old boy lost four fingers while setting off fireworks.

 As a pediatrician I know firework injuries are common, but I never really understood how dangerous the little “novelty” fireworks are—sparklers, bottle rockets, firecrackers, snakes and all those other cheap things my brothers and I used to light on fire in the woods behind our house.
 Now, as a pediatrician working in the ER over the Independence Day holiday, I see all the kids with finger burns from sparklers, and occasionally I get truly tragic cases, like this child who lost 4 fingers and burned his face and chest last week.